ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 To join the group, the Client sends a CoAP POST request to the /ace-group/GROUPNAME endpoint at the KDC, where GROUPNAME is the group name of the group to join, formatted as specified in {{gid-post}}.
 This group name is the same as in the scope entry corresponding to that group, specified in the 'scope' parameter of the Authorization Request/Response, or it can be retrieved from it.
 Note that, in case of successful joining, the Client will receive the URI to retrieve individual keying material and to leave the group in the Location-Path option of the response.

-If the node is joining a group for the first time, and the KDC maintains the public keys of the group members, the Client is REQUIRED to send its own public key and proof-of-possession (PoP) evidence in the Join Request (see the 'client_cred' and 'client_cred_verify' parameters in {{gid-post}}).
-The request is accepted only if both public key is provided and the PoP evidence is successfully verified.
+If the node is joining a group for the first time, and the KDC maintains the authentication credentials of the group members, the Client is REQUIRED to send its own authentication credential and proof-of-possession (PoP) evidence in the Join Request (see the 'client_cred' and 'client_cred_verify' parameters in {{gid-post}}).
+The request is accepted only if both the authentication credential is provided and the PoP evidence is successfully verified.

-If a node re-joins a group as authorized by the same access token and using the same public key, it can omit the public key and the PoP evidence, or just the PoP evidence, from the Join Request.
-Then, the KDC will be able to retrieve the node's public key associated to the access token for that group.
-If the public key has been discarded, the KDC replies with 4.00 (Bad Request) error response, as specified in {{gid-post}}.
-If a node re-joins a group but wants to update its own public key, it needs to include both its public key and the PoP evidence in the Join Request like when it joined the group for the first time.
+If a node re-joins a group as authorized by the same access token and using the same authentication credential, it can omit the authentication credential and the PoP evidence, or just the PoP evidence, from the Join Request.
+Then, the KDC will be able to retrieve the node's authentication credential associated with the access token for that group.
+If the authentication credential has been discarded, the KDC replies with 4.00 (Bad Request) error response, as specified in {{gid-post}}.
+If a node re-joins a group but wants to update its own authentication credential, it needs to include both its authentication credential and the PoP evidence in the Join Request like when it joined the group for the first time.

 ### GET Handler {#gid-get}